naoshibaikyu/cyborgresistance/halloween.md

 SpookyGhost: **[points at the three]** Your three shall repent for your serious misdeeds...

-WitchArrietty: Oh no!
+WitchArrietty Shocked: Oh no!
 We've angered the spirits of the graveyard!

 SpookyGhost: Your misdeeds...